 Related resource: How to Get Outlook to Open Links in Chrome on Windows 11/10

-- Press Win + R keys on your keyboard.
+- Press Win + R keys.

 - Type “regedit” and press Enter.

-- In the Registry Editor, navigate to the following path:
+- In the Registry Editor, go to:

 HKEY_CURRENT_USER\Software\Microsoft\Office\16.0\Common\Identity\Identities